Regular Expressions with Backreferences: Polynomial-Time Matching Techniques: Memory-Deterministic Regex

-The nondeterminism for the $\MFA$ of Thm.~\ref{memdethardnessTheorem} is quite restricted in general, but especially with respect to memories, since none of the non-deterministic branching points manipulates a memory.
+The $\MFA$ of Thm.~\ref{memdethardnessTheorem} are quite restricted: the alphabet is binary and there are no $\eword$-transitions; moreover, each state has either just one outgoing transition or it has exactly $2$ $\ta$-transitions and not other transitions.
+Hence, they can be considered as being almost deterministic.
+In particular, the nondeterminism of the $\MFA$ of Thm.~\ref{memdethardnessTheorem} are especially restricted with respect to memories, since none of the non-deterministic branching points manipulate a memory.
 The actual problem seems to be that the undesired memory-nondeterminism does not present itself as a local nondeterministic choice, i.\,e., as two different transitions applicable in the same state that manipulate memories in different ways, but instead can arise much later in different computational branches that were created by a nondeterministic choice that seemingly does not cause memory-nondeterminism.
 This also suggests that a suitable restriction of the memory-nondeterminism can probably not be formulated as a local property for each separate state.
 Next, we define a property of $\MFA$ that covers our intuition of memory-determinism, but is rather complex in the sense that it depends on all possible computations of the $\MFA$, rather than on local properties of the transition function.